patjlm/rayn-blog/index.md

 # Neo-bank services
 Rayn offers pretty standard neo-bank services:
-* Very easy setup, everything is done via theire app you can download.
-You'll get a direct app store (IOS / Android) once you click on my [referral link](https://rayn.money/app-referral/?referral=043144a6a9a9310624951513b931b6d73e9a49353d1969669507bee7ccbe4727) 😉.
+* Very easy setup, everything is done via their app you can download.
+You'll get a direct app store (IOS / Android) once you click on my [referral link](https://rayn.money/app-referral/?referral=043144a6a9a9310624951513b931b6d73e9a49353d1969669507bee7ccbe4727) and fill in your phone number 😉.
 * You will be asked to fill a standard [KYC](https://en.wikipedia.org/wiki/Know_your_customer) (Know Your Customer), for compliance reasons.
 This is a good thing.
 * Once installed and registered, you immediately have access to a personal IBAN.
 This allows you to transfer money to and from your new account.
+You can also deposit using your credit card.
-* You can then select your membership, register as Ambassador, and start earning.
+* You can then select your membership, register as [Ambassador](#ambassador), and start earning.

 ## Visa card
 Rayn proposes different cards depending on your membership.
 They're all standard Visa **debit** card.